l3af-project/l3af-arch/discussions/secure_web_api.md

 ### Enabling mTLS

-L3AFD will provide a flag to enable mTLS and this can be configured in l3afd.cfg, by default mTLS will be disabled.
+L3AFD will provide a flag to enable mTLS and this can be configured in l3afd.cfg, by default mTLS will be disabled in case l3afd is listening on localhost.

 ## Minimum TLS version